mutabay/Aspect-Based-Sentiment-Analysis-For-Turkish/README.md

 ***************
 ### Data

-- Semaval16 Turkish data is used as a data.
+- Semeval 2016 Turkish data is used as a data.

 ***************